-Some of the interest you pay on your mortgage, loans or credit cards may be deductible on your tax return.
+Some of the interest you pay on your mortgage, loans, or credit cards may be deductible on your tax return.
 Whether interest is deductible depends on how you use the money you borrow.
-Interest you pay on money used to generate income may be deductible if it meets Canada Revenue Agency criteria.
+Interest you pay on money used to generate income may be deductible if it meets the Canada Revenue Agency criteria.
 You have to keep track of how you spend the money so you can deduct the corresponding interest amounts.

 Borrowing to Earn Income